Motorcycles invite the thrill of the open road. They can also be involved in major vehicle accidents that cause severe injuries and even deaths.

 A motorcycle accident attorney representing your case will help you pursue all available forms of compensation from all potentially at-fault parties.
 Taking legal action is often necessary so that victims can recoup all of their costs, not just some of them, and fully repay their medical bills and other damages.

-Auger & Auger has been representing motorcycle accident victims and their families for over 25 years.
+Auger & Auger Accident and Injury Lawyers have been representing motorcycle accident victims and their families for over 25 years.
 We have assisted with countless motorcycle personal injury cases, including some that involve wrongful death or defective product claims.

 Motorcycle riders are vulnerable, and drivers of other vehicles on the road are often too careless to notice them.